BigSoftVideo/DOTE/projects.md

 [![New Project](images/projects/new-project.png)](images/projects/new-project.png)

 1. Open the Project creation panel by selecting `Create Project` or by clicking on `File ➔ New Project`.
+An alternative is to create a new Project from the [Project Manager](project-manager.md).
-1. Enter a unique name for your Project.
+2. Enter a unique name for your Project.
-1. Enter a unique name for your first Transcript in this Project.
+3. Enter a unique name for your first Transcript in this Project.
 "Main" is the default suggestion.
 1. Select the [conventions](conventions.md) you prefer.
 You can change this in [Transcript Options](settings.md#options) later.